leonetlab-upct/openmc/README.md

 The software transparently intercepts application traffic through Linux `NFQUEUE`, aggregates packets into coding blocks, applies Reed--Solomon or systematic RaptorQ coding, monitors path quality, distributes source and repair symbols over multiple communication paths, and reconstructs the original traffic at an Edge Receiver.

-This repository contains **OpenMC v0.1.0**, the software release described and evaluated in the associated SoftwareX article.
+This repository contains **OpenMC v0.1.1**, the current software release associated with the revised SoftwareX submission.

+OpenMC v0.1.1 extends the original v0.1.0 release with reproducibility instrumentation, repeated-experiment orchestration, structured metrics, resource monitoring, statistical-analysis support, testing and contributor documentation, while preserving the packet-processing architecture evaluated in the article.

 ## Scope